Doctoral scholarship opportunities

 Abbas Mehrabi’s PhD research explores sustainable assessment practices in first-year academic writing contexts, particularly assessment and feedback practices that assist first-year undergraduates not only to adjust to their new academic setting but also to develop lifelong learning behaviours.
 He is particularly interested in understanding the interplay between assessment, learning and teaching approaches towards academic writing in the first-year curriculum within a discipline-specific framework.
 Abbas is supervised by Dr Rola Ajjawi and Professor David Boud.

 Abbas has an Education background with over seven years’ experience in teaching and research activities, centring mainly on theoretical and practical issues in second language teaching.
 Prior to commencing his PhD journey, he was a research fellow at the Language Research Centre in Isfahan, Iran, where he conducted a number of research projects which resulted in published papers and conference presentations.
 Abbas also taught academic writing to senior undergraduates at Isfahan University, Iran, for four years.

 Darci Taylor is undertaking her PhD investigating how higher education students conceptualise personal goals in the context of their placement learning experience.
 Darci also conducts research in staff–student partnerships and the changing nature of the higher education workforce.
-Darci is supervised by Professor David Boud and Associate Professor Phillip Dawson.
+Darci is supervised by Professor David Boud and Professor Phillip Dawson.